 There are a number of companies that offer bus tours of Stanley Park.
 There are 2 types of bus tours, ones that go to specific attractions and hop-on/hop-off where you can get off and on when and where you want.
 The specific tours usually only go see things such as the Totem Poles and Prospect Point.
 The hop-on/hop-off bus tours have up to 10 different stops in Stanley Park so you can see almost all the attractions in the park.
-There used to be a seasonal Stanley Park Shuttle bus that had many hop-on/hop-off stops and used historical looking buses, but it was bought out and is now incorporated into a larger hop-on/hop-off tour.
 These bus tours are good if you want either a quick tour to see a few of the main attractions or want to create your own tour.
 If you want to see an attraction like the Vancouver Aquarium for a half or full day it is probably less expensive to take a bus or taxi into Stanley Park, then paying for a bus tour.

 There are a number of fantastic walking tours of Stanley Park every year.
 There are historical, First Nations, tall trees, plants, foraging, bird, animal, and other walking tours throughout the year.
 Additionally, most years there are some special events in Stanley Park that offer tours of locations such as HMCS Discovery Naval Reserve, Police Mounted Squad barns, Malkin Bowl, Vancouver Parks Board Office, etc. that are usually off-limits most of the time!
 These walking tours of Stanley Park are usually quite reasonably priced and well worth the price.
 Most of these tours will require you to do an easy walk for a few hours.

 There are a number of companies that run bicycle tours that go into Stanley Park as part of the tour.
-Most of these start elsewhere in Vancouver and go into parts of Stanley Park to see some of the attractions.
+Most of these start just outside of Stanley Park and go into Stanley Park to see some of the Attractions.
 At least one of the tours uses electric bicycles which makes the tour less effort.
 You do need to know how to and be able to ride a bicycle to take these tours.